ivanovsdesign/tg_docx/README.md

 ## ✨ Features

 - 📝 Generates a CV in `.docx` format.
-- 🔍 Uses OpenAI's GPT-4 to create structured CV data.
+- 🔍 Allows to choose OpenAI's GPT model to create structured CV data.
 - 💬 Easy to use with Telegram.

 ## 🚀 Installation